-Here's an unconventional one: A man (I think he's a janitor) takes a lunch break in a grey, artificial plaza with a sickly tree in it, thinking about deforestation.
+A man takes a lunch break in a grey, artificial plaza with a sickly tree in it, thinking about deforestation.
 Suddenly the tree starts to grow, sending out roots and tendrils to the cracks in the paving, and the janitor climbs up on a branch and helps the tree break through the glass ceiling, laughing aloud as it begins to rain.
-My description does not do it justice.

 Crowley rushes into the burning building to save his friend - to save Aziraphale.